epeec/EvntConsistColl/README.md

 fraction of data (e.g. 60%) which makes them appealing for machine/ deep learning applications.

-Currently, we provide early prototypes of broadcast and reduce.
+We provide implementations of broadcast, reduce, and allreduce.

 ## Installation